-When you buy (or sell) precious metals the seller will reference a market or ‘spot’ price and add (or subtract) to this.
-The spot price plus this ‘premium’ is what a retail investor pays to obtain gold and silver coins and bars.
-The premium includes a profit margin plus all of their costs of selling to you including any markups they paid to their supplier.
+When you buy (or sell) precious metals the seller will reference a market or ‘spot’ price and add to (or subtract from) this.
+The spot price plus this difference – called a premium – is what a retail investor pays to obtain gold and silver coins and bars.
+The premium includes a profit margin plus all dealer costs of selling to you including any markups paid to suppliers.
 In fact every intermediary between you and the mine pays a referenced price plus some markup.

 Spot prices are determined by futures contracts that are auctioned on international exchanges as well as at the twice daily fix by the London Bullion Market Association (LBMA) in London.
 As a result, spot prices are available on numerous electronic markets around the world and continuously updated in real time.
 The chart below shows the evolution of the gold spot price throughout the last trading 3 days.